 “I know,” Tom said excitedly.
 “He’s a genie!
 You know like in Aladdin.
 The bowl must be like his lamp.”

 The stranger held a finger up to correct Tom.
 He didn’t get a chance.

 “Do we get wishes?”
 Tom asked excitedly.

-“I’m not a genie,” growled the stranger his eyes flared with real fire.
+“I’m not a genie,” growled the stranger his eyes flared with very real fire.

 The flames only spurred Tom on.
 “How many do we get?”

-“Tom, I don’t think he’s a genie,” Ann said trying to calm him down.
+“Tom, I don’t think he’s a genie,” Ann said trying to calm her brother down.
 “There’s no such thing as genies.”